Thoracic & Cardiac Imaging Fellowship

 Goal of FellowshipThe Department of Imaging at Massachusetts General Hospital, Harvard Medical School accepts three fellows per year for a one year fellowship in thoracic imaging, thoracic intervention and cardiac imaging.
 The Thoracic and Cardiac Imaging Fellowship consists of 9 months of fellowship training in diagnostic thoracic imaging and intervention, and 3 months of dedicated fellowship training in cardiac imaging.

 Clinical ExperienceThe fellowship offers extensive training in digital inpatient chest radiography, digital outpatient chest radiography, thoracic CT, dual energy CT of the thorax, 3D imaging, thoracic PET/CT, thoracic MRI, thoracic PET/MRI, thoracic intervention (thoracic biopsy and ablation), cardiac CT, cardiac CTA, and cardiac MRI.
 The Divisions of Thoracic and Cardiac Imaging are supported by a dedicated 3D lab that provides 3D data sets for advanced visualization and diagnosis.
-The thoracic training occurs in the Division of Thoracic Imaging under the direction of Dr. Jo-Anne Shepard and the dedicated thoracic imagers of the Division of Thoracic Imaging.
-The cardiac training occurs under the direction of Dr. Brian Ghoshhajra, Dr. Udo Hoffman and the dedicated cardiac imagers of the Division of Cardiac Imaging.
+The thoracic imaging training occurs in the Division of Thoracic Imaging under the direction of Dr. Jo-Anne Shepard and the dedicated thoracic imagers of the Division of Thoracic Imaging.
+The cardiac imaging training occurs under the direction of Dr. Brian Ghoshhajra, Dr. Udo Hoffman and the dedicated cardiac imagers of the Division of Cardiovascular Imaging.

 Massachusetts General Hospital is a 1057 bed tertiary care hospital, with multiple intensive care units, including a burn ICU, neuro ICU, medical ICU, surgical ICU, cardiac surgical ICU and cardiac ICU.
 In addition, Mass General is a level-one trauma center, burn center, and transplant center (including heart and lung transplantation).
 Mass General is a major oncology referral center with high volume Medical Thoracic Oncology, Pulmonary Interventional and General Thoracic Surgical Services.
 Through the Pulmonary and Infectious Disease Services we are consulted on a multitude of interesting pulmonary diseases.
 The Thoracic Division alone performs over 100,000 imaging examinations / year and provides a concentrated experience in both usual and unusual medical and surgical conditions of the thorax.
-The Thoracic and Cardiac Imaging Divisions work collaboratively with exceptionally strong medical, surgical and subspecialty services.
+The Division of Thoracic and Cardiovascular Imaging Divisions work collaboratively with exceptionally strong medical, surgical and subspecialty services.